Campaigners are fighting to stop the practices of the festival of Gadhimai in Nepal. Here’s why

 Is Progress Being Made?

-An estimated 3,500 buffaloes were beheaded in the temple arena this year, most smuggled illegally into Nepal from India in the middle of the night.
-It seems like an insane number of needless deaths, but keep this in mind: at its height in 2009, the sacrifice event took the lives of a whopping 500,000 buffaloes, goats, pigeons and other animals.
+A whopping 3,500 buffaloes were beheaded in the temple arena this year.
+Most were smuggled illegally into Nepal from India in the middle of the night.
+It seems like an insane number of needless deaths.
+But keep this in mind: at its height in 2009, the sacrifice event took the lives of half a million buffaloes, goats, pigeons and other animals.
 Following global protests, this was reduced to 30,000 in 2014.

-Over the past year, however, animal groups such as HSI/India, HSI/Nepal, Federation of Animal Welfare Nepal and People for Animals have launched a series of public awareness campaigns to urge devotees not to bring animals, and members of the HSI/India delegation pleaded with the Gadhimai Temple head priest, Mangal Chowdhury, to stop the killing long before this year’s festival began – but he stubbornly refused to act.
-The priest’s inaction comes despite the Gadhimai Temple Trust having pledged to ban animal sacrifice in 2015 after the last festival took place.
+Over the past year, however, animal groups such as HSI/India, HSI/Nepal, Federation of Animal Welfare Nepal and People for Animals have launched a series of public awareness campaigns to urge devotees not to bring animals.
+And members of the HSI/India delegation pleaded with the Gadhimai Temple head priest, Mangal Chowdhury, to stop the killing long before this year’s festival began.
+But he stubbornly refused to act.
+The priest’s inaction comes despite the Gadhimai Temple Trust having pledged to ban animal sacrifice way back in 2015.

-There is some good news, though: HSI says the combined efforts of animal welfare groups, faith groups and armed law officers at the India-Nepal border have resulted in many thousands fewer animals being slaughtered than at the same event when it last occurred five years ago.
+There is some good news, though.
+HSI says the combined efforts of animal welfare groups, faith groups and officers at the India-Nepal border have resulted in fewer animals being slaughtered at the festival of Gadhimai than at the same event five years ago.

-These are some of the triumphs animal rights campaigners have recently celebrated:
+These are some of the other triumphs animal rights campaigners have recently celebrated:

 - The Supreme Court of Nepal directed government bodies to reduce animal sacrifice at the festival.